-NHN is approved by the U.S. Department of Housing and Urban Development (HUD) and consists of 47 independent community-based organizations in 25 states.
+NHN is approved by the U.S. Department of Housing and Urban Development (HUD) and consists of more than 50 independent community-based organizations.

 Additional programs offered by Housing and Community Development:

 • Loan Modification with Principal Reduction: Low- and moderate-income families are provided mortgage delinquency counsel and offered principal reduction through a partnership with a sister organization.

 • NCLR Homeownership Network Learning Alliance (NHNLA): A HUD-approved training and certification program for housing counselors.
 NHNLA courses are developed in collaboration with NHN and housing counseling experts to integrate real-world experience.

 • Financial Capability: Provides counseling and education to empower individuals to make informed choices, avoid pitfalls, know where to go for help, and improve their financial well-being.